 — Lizzie Lopez, Salon Manager at Supercuts

 My two cents on men's grooming and beards in particular... they aren't going away.
 Nor is the desire for men to "up" their grooming game.
-We added beard oil to our line in Fall of 2017 and it's been a big hit!
+We added beard oil to our line in fall and it's been a big hit!

 — Heidi Danos, DirtyKneesSoap.com

 Beards Are Out of Style: Clean-Shaven Comeback

 Team Clean-Shaven weighs in with a return to traditional shaving.
 Clean shaven is always classic, fitting in for nearly every situation.
 However many men have embraced beards purely because they hate shaving and the associated razor burn, in-grown hairs, etc).

 The proponents of the clean shaven look emphasis that making shaving a more positive experience with high-quality equipment and shaving rituals will get many men back to shaving with a more positive experience.

 Let’s kiss that overgrown beard goodbye and embrace your handsome face as is, the one you’ve worn your entire life and will take you into the next decade.Lumberjack Beards with the wire-like grays that can pierce your lover like needles when you’re intimate — let’s get rid of these!